jeroennoten/Laravel-AdminLTE/README.md

   Extra classes for top navigation bar container.
 Classes will be added to the `div` wrapper inside element `nav.main-header.navbar`.

-### 6.7 Sidebar
+### 7.3 Sidebar

-You can modify the sidebar, for example, you can disable the collapsed mini sidebar, start with collapsed sidebar, enable sidebar auto collapse on specific screen size, enable sidebar collapse remember, change the scrollbar theme or auto hide option, disable sidebar navigation accordion and change the sidebar navigation menu item animation speed.
+You can modify the sidebar, for example, you can disable the collapsed mini sidebar, start with a collapsed sidebar, enable sidebar auto collapse on specific screen size, enable sidebar collapse remember option, change the scrollbar theme or auto hide option, disable sidebar navigation accordion and change the sidebar navigation menu item animation speed.

 The following config options are available: